SuZero-5DChess/5dchess_engine/README.md

 If interaction with the [graphics interface](https://github.com/SuZero-5DChess/5dchess_client) is preferred, please install `flask` and `flask_socketio` via `pip`.

+### Features

+5dchess_engine is an engine for analysing 5D chess game.
+It can be used as a C++ library or a python library.
+There are two ways to present a game: via cli (no dependencies) or webpage (requires python, read "IMPORTANT NOTE" above).

+This program supports reading arbitary 5d chess variant specified by 5dfen.
+For moves, it supports long algebraic notation (which looks like `(0T13)b6b5` for physical moves and `(-1T19)e8(0T18)f8` for superphysical moves) or simplified 5dpgn notation specified in [docs/pgn-bnf.txt](docs/pgn-bnf.txt).

+The storage of a game state is based on [bitboards](https://www.chessprogramming.org/Bitboards).
+As a result, all boards are hard-coded to be no larger than `8x8`.

+Currently, the engine implements move generation and check detection using coroutine-based generators.
+Thus it won't work on compilers pre-C++20.

+There is a checkmate detection program using method from [here](https://github.com/penteract/cwmtt), but it still needs extensive testing.

 ### Usage (MacOS, etc.)

 ```sh